Who are these services for?

 Not everyone who has a special educational need or a disability will need or get support from Children's Social Care services.

-Hackney’s First Access & Screening Team (FAST) acts as a single point of contact for professionals and members of the public seeking additional support or a safeguarding response to children and young people in need or at risk.
+Hackney’s MASH acts as a single point of contact for professionals and members of the public seeking additional support or a safeguarding response to children and young people in need or at risk.

 Professionals from Children’s Social Care, Health, Probation, the Police and others work together as a Multi-Agency Safeguarding Hub to assess referrals and ensure children and young people in need of early help are put in touch with Young Hackney and other relevant services.

-Where a FAST assessment identifies support needs that cannot be met by a single agency or service, a co-ordinated response, with local agencies working together to support the young person and their family takes place.
+Where a MASH assessment identifies support needs that cannot be met by a single agency or service there will be a co-ordinated response, with local agencies working together to support the young person and their family.

 Many secondary schools in Hackney have an allocated Young Hackney team who work with them to identify students who may require additional support.

-The City & Hackney Safeguarding Children Board (CHSCB) is the key statutory body overseeing arrangements for safeguarding children and young people across the City of London and the London Borough of Hackney.
+The City & Hackney Safeguarding Children Partnership is the key statutory body overseeing arrangements for safeguarding children and young people across the City of London and the London Borough of Hackney.

 Hackney's Disabled Children's Service